US, China Top Diplomats Discuss Key Issues, Show Differences

 Yang called the Taiwan issue as the “most sensitive, most important and core issue between the U.S. and China.”

-Under former President Donald Trump, the U.S. has increased weapons sales to and official exchanges with island, which China claims as part of its own territory to be reunited by force if necessary.
+Under Trump, the U.S. increased weapons sales to and official exchanges with the self-ruled island, which China claims as part of its own territory to be reunited by force if necessary.

+In 2020, China's People Liberation Army sent fighter jets towards the island on an almost daily basis, stepping up a targeted campaign of harassment.

+Yang had struck a positive tone when he spokeearlier this week to the influential U.S. National Committee on United States-China Relations.

 Blinken specifically called on China to condemn the military coup in Myanmar.
 Yang, in response, emphasized that the international community should create a good external environment for the proper settlement of the Myanmar issue.